What's your Size?

 Compare Weight and Price before you buy!

-BigC, Tesco/Lotus, Tops & Co. cheat you
+BigC, Lotus's, Tops & Co. cheat you

 December 8th: BigC claims that this toaster advertised for 599 Baht has a listprice of 690 Baht.

-Tesco/Lotus sells the very same toster-combination for 499 Baht and claims a listprice of 590 Baht.
-A few weeks ago BigC claimed that the 1.5 litre bottle of Coke has a listprice of 29 Baht, whereas Tesco/Lotus advertised 26 Baht as listprice for the same bottle.
+Tasco/Lotus sells the very same toster-combination for 499 Baht and claims a listprice of 590 Baht.
+A few weeks ago BigC claimed that the 1.5 litre bottle of Coke has a listprice of 29 Baht, whereas Lotus's advertised 26 Baht as listprice for the same bottle.
 It seems that BigC manipulates Listprices at discretion...
 Thailand has a Consumer Protection Police, but it seems they have an eye on small shops only and are ignoring the big players...

 True Vision Customer Service